pycroscopy/atomai/README.md

 ### Semantic segmentation

-If your goal is to train and/or apply deep learning models for semantic segmentation of your experimental images, it is recommended to start with atomai.models.Segmentor, which provides an easy way to train neural networks (with just two lines of code) and to make a prediction with trained models (with just one line of code).
+If your goal is to train and/or apply deep learning models for semantic segmentation of your experimental images, it is recommended to start with ```atomai.models.Segmentor```, which provides an easy way to train neural networks (with just two lines of code) and to make a prediction with trained models (with just one line of code).
 Here is an example of how one can train a neural network for atom/particle/defect finding with essentially two lines of code:
 ```python
 import atomai as aoi
 # Initialize model